instructlab/instructlab/notebooks/README.md

 into a new data set.

-If you have a Mac Silicon (M1 or newer), we _strongly_ recommend using `ilab train` locally, and only proceed here if you hit issues.
+If you have a Mac Silicon (M1 or newer), we _strongly_ recommend using `ilab model train` locally, and only proceed here if you hit issues.

 Also, there is active work being done to support Linux, so if you have access to a Linux machine with GPUs, that might also be a better option.